okayananddd/okayananddd/README.md

 - 💞️ I’m looking to collaborate on SIMPLE MINNOR PROJECTS
 - 📫 How to reach me https://www.linkedin.com/in/anand-kumar-saraswat-b74823291
 - 😄 Pronouns: HE
-- ⚡ Fun fact: FUNNY PERSON.
+- ⚡ Fun fact: HARDWORKING MEN

 <!---
 okayananddd/okayananddd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.